Information Ratio Formula (Table of Contents)

 Information Ratio Formula – Example #1

-Let say you have some amount of money which you have saved and want to invest that now in the market.
-You have down selected 2 funds A and B in which you want to invest but now you are confused to choose one among them.
-To do that, you have decided to compare the Information ratio of both the funds.
+Let’s say you have some money you have saved and want to invest that now in the market.
+You have down-selected 2 funds, A and B, in which you want to invest, but now you are confused about choosing one among them.
+To do that, you have decided to compare the Information ratio of both funds.
 You have used the S&P 500 index as a benchmark.

 Solution: